Official websites use .gov

 Optical characterization of vascular health in sickle cell disease

 Sickle cell disease (SCD) is an inherited hemoglobinopathy that disproportionately impacts minority populations in the United States and affects about 100,000 individuals.
 The substitution of valine by glutamic acid on the 6th amino acid of beta globin results in an abnormal hemoglobin variant (HbS), which polymerizes once deoxygenated and alters both the structure and function of red blood cells (RBCs), distorting them into a ‘sickle’ shape.
 Sickled RBCs have one sixth of the lifespan of normal RBCs, resulting in chronic hemolytic anemia; they are also rigid and can obstruct microvascular blood flow, causing recurring, unpredictable cycles of acute vaso-occlusive pain, commonly referred to as vaso-occlusive crises (VOC).
 Recurrent VOCs lead to hypoxia-reperfusion injury and, together with the intravascular hemolysis, promote inflammation and vascular endothelial damage.
-The systemic vasculopathy affects many organs, leading to cardiovascular complications, chronic pain, and cerebral and kidney impairment.
+Systemic vasculopathy affects many organs, leading to cardiovascular complications, chronic pain, and cerebral and kidney impairment.
 Because current treatment options are not universally effective, there is a significant, unmet need for new technologies that can quantitatively characterize SCD physiology and provide new insights for optimizing therapeutic impact in SCD patients.

 NCT04610866 – Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of Long-term Mitapivat Dosing in Subjects With Stable Sickle Cell Disease: An Extension of a Phase I Pilot Study of Mitapivat